Health-Informatics-UoN/rquest-tools/lib/Hutch.Rackit/docs/TaskApiClient.md

 `SubmitResultAsync()` requires a `jobId` and a `result` payload, and also accepts the `ApiClientOptions` arguments.

-Task API Job Result payloads are consistent regardless of job type, however there are two approaches to results submission: with or without results files.
+Task API Job Result payloads are consistent regardless of job type, however there are three approaches to results submission:

+- Without results files
+- With inline results files
+- With referenced results files

 ### Without results files

 > [!NOTE]
-> This is typical for Availability Queries.
+> This is typical for Availability Jobs.

 Without results files, usage is quite straightforward: